MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 ms.topic: conceptual
 ms.date: 04/22/2024

-ms.author: justinha
+ms.author: gregkmsft
 author: justinha
 manager: amycolannino
-ms.reviewer: gregkmsft, msgustavosa
+ms.reviewer: gkinasewitz, gustavosa

 # Customer intent: As an authentication administrator, I want learn how to manage an external authentication method (EAM) for Entra ID.

 ---
 # Manage an external authentication method in Microsoft Entra ID (Preview)

 An external authentication method (EAM) lets users choose an external provider to meet multifactor authentication (MFA) requirements when they sign to Microsoft Entra ID.
-External authentication methods satisfy MFA requirements from Conditional Access policies, Identity Protection sign-in risk policies, Privileged Identity Management (PIM) activation, and when the application itself requires MFA.
+An EAM can satisfy MFA requirements from Conditional Access policies, Identity Protection sign-in risk policies, Privileged Identity Management (PIM) activation, and when the application itself requires MFA.

 EAMs differ from federation in that the user identity is originated and managed in Entra ID.
 With federation, the identity is managed in the external identity provider.

 :::image type="content" source="./media/concept-authentication-external-method-provider/how-external-method-authentication-works.png" alt-text="Diagram of how external method authentication works.":::

-## Required information from your external authentication provider
+## Required metadata to configure an EAM
 To create an EAM, you need the following information from your external authentication provider:

 - An **Application ID** is generally a multitenant application from your provider, which is used as part of the integration.
 You need to provide admin consent for this application in your tenant.